zappajs/zappajs/docs/crashcourse.md

       body ->
         h1 'Inline client example'

-On a step further, you have `@client`, which gives you access to a matching client-side zappa API:
+On a step further, you have [`zappajs-client`](https://github.com/zappajs/zappajs-client), which gives you access to a matching client-side zappa API:

     @get '/': ->
       @render 'index'